 The Aintree Circuit Club has at its’ heart the core values to maintain and promote the credentials of North West motoring and motor sport heritage and works with many organisations with similar interests.

-The Club is also a recognised organising body and a Member of The Motor Sports Association, the U.K. governing body of four-wheel motorsport.
+The Club is also a recognised organising body and a Member of Motorsport UK, the U.K. governing body of four-wheel Motorsport.